canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 **Manual**: These checks require manual intervention from a cluster administrator, so they cannot be automated.

-### [V-242381](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242381): The Kubernetes Controller Manager must create unique service accounts for each work payload.
+### [V-242381](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242381): The Kubernetes Controller Manager must create unique service accounts for each work payload

 #### Severity: High